Understanding and Harnessing Organic Growth

 Inorganic vs Organic Growth

-Organic growth happens when a firm uses inside opportunities to grow.
+Organic growth happens when a firm uses internal opportunities to grow.
 Inorganic growth, on the other hand, involves using resources outside of the company, such as taking on debt and engaging in mergers and acquisitions.

 While inorganic growth typically involves taking out small business loans, it can allow for faster expansion than organic growth.
 Organic growth, by contrast, tends to occur slowly and naturally.
-It relies on internal skills and resources, and may not require taking on any debt.
+It relies on internal skills and resources and may not require taking on any debt.

 Investment Analysis